TENS & Athlete Injuries: How to Use, Treatments and Benefits

-However, here’s a fact: The more you play fast-paced sports, athletes are bound to face pains that keep mounting with every recurrence.
-It might start as an occasional twinge or ache but then the pain continues in certain joints and muscles, at any point of time.
-Sportspersons feel anguish after some days of grimace.
-It is important for such sportspersons to seek pain relief as quickly as possible.
+However, here’s a fact: The more you play fast-paced sports, the athletes are bound to face pains that keep mounting with every recurrence.
+It might start as an occasional twinge or ache, but then the pain continues in certain joints and muscles, at any point in time.
+It is essential for athletes to seek pain relief as quickly as possible.

-Some resort to pain pills that provide some respite, but genuine athletes would mostly avoid them.
-They would rather prefer a more organic approach, without any potential health hazards.
-A body can cope with as much pain as it can, before it gets worse.
-Other than treatments and medication, they can rely on Tens Units and muscles stimulators for better attention to their predicament.
+Some resort to pain relief pills that provide some respite, but genuine athletes would mostly avoid them.
+They would instead prefer a more organic approach, without any potential health hazards.
+A body can cope with as much pain as it can before it gets worse.
+Other than treatments and medication, they can rely on Tens Units and muscle stimulators for better attention to their predicament.

 Transcutaneous electrical nerve stimulation (TENS) is one of the most commonly used forms of electrostimulation for pain relief.
-Numerous clinical reports indicate use of TENS for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
+Numerous clinical reports indicate that finding the correct Tens Machine for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
 The method of pain reduction was initiated in 1965.
-The method involves closing down the "gates" between spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.
+The technique involves closing down the "gates" between the spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.

-A TENS unit includes electric signal generators, a battery, and electrodes.
+What you need is a TENS unit, a battery, and electrodes.
 They are programmable units, and the generators can stimulate the nerves with variable current strengths, and pulses.
 The preferred waveform helps avoid electrolytic effects of unidirectional current and drives the transcutaneous electrical stimulation modalities that aids in stemming the flow of pain.

 Is Tens Safe to Use?

-Medication is relied up on by some athletes, as they use an anti-inflammatory drug to help them cope with pain.
-Taking consistent medication though is dangerous in the long term.
-Naproxen, for example is a drug ingredient that can affect circulation and intestinal problems.
-The habit-forming drugs are also a problem for athletes in the long run.
+Medication is relied upon by some athletes, as they use an anti-inflammatory drug to help them cope with pain.
+They are taking consistent medication though is dangerous in the long term.
+Naproxen, for example, is a drug ingredient that can affect circulation and intestinal problems.
+Habit-Forming drugs are also a problem for athletes in the long run.

-Tens unit on the other hand only takes help of electrical stimulation to cause muscles to contract.
+Tens unit, on the other hand, only takes the help of electrical stimulation to cause muscles to contract.
 By placing electrodes at the point of pain, a physical therapist can make use of appropriate muscle fibers to get the pain to fade away.
-Rapidly contracting muscles aid in strengthening affected muscles.
-The physical therapist can change settings for affecting forceful or gentle contractions.
-Along with boosting muscle strength, the contraction also promotes blood supply to the pained area that needs healing.
+They are rapidly contracting muscles aid in strengthening affected muscles.
+The physical therapist can change settings for transforming forceful or gentle contractions.
+Along with boosting muscle strength, the decrease also promotes blood supply to the pained area that needs healing.

-What are Doctors’ views on usage of Tens Unit?
+What are Doctors’ views on the Usage of Tens Unit?

-The TENS unit is highly recommended by doctors owing to the fact that electrotherapy has been used extensively for relieving patients from source of pain relief.
+Doctors highly recommend the TENS therapy since electrotherapy has been used extensively for relieving patients from the source of pain relief.
 In fact, many medical professionals agree that electrical impulses from a TENS unit can release endorphins and encephalin naturally in the body, that even elevate your mood and decrease pain at the same time.

 TENS is hence named as one of the most effective treatments for pain relief for athletes.
 This endorsement by doctors underscores the effectiveness and medicinal value that TENS units can offer to relieve pain.

 - As time progresses, many athletes suffer from chronic pain.
-Tens Units and physical therapy can work as a strong alternative to pain medication.
+Tens Units and physical therapy can work as a reliable alternative to pain medication.

 - Tens Units can provide immediate relief with help from electrical impulses.
-Essentially the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain
+Primarily the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.